itsneufox/itsneufox.github.io/openmp-server-deploy/part-d.md

 # Uploading Your Own Gamemode and Files

 Once your server is up and running, the next step is to upload your own gamemode and any necessary files.
-This section will guide you through transferring files to your server and highlight important considerations for Linux compatibility.

 ## Transferring Files to Your Server